EOS-uiux-Solutions/eos-icons-figma/README.md

 To make sure the test files are working correctly after the latest changes, run the following command: `npm test`

+## Check Linting Errors

+Run the following command to check if there are any linting errors: `npx eslint .`

 ## JS and CSS Quality Assurance

 Before submitting a PR/MR make sure your code is compliant with our JS and CSS rules by running: `npx prettier --check .`